djipco/webmidi/README.md

 });
 ```

+MUST ADD INFO ABOUT THE IIFE VERSION WHICH IS NOW UNDER webmidi.WebMidi

 To send and receive MIDI messages, you will need to do so via the appropriate `Output` and `Input`
 device.
 To view all the available `Input` and `Output` ports, you can use the matching arrays: